 Windows 10X release date

-However, a subsequent Windows Central article suggests that the Spring launch will be geared towards commercial markets, which include education and enterprise settings.
-The operating system is then expected to come to consumer devices in 2022.
+Windows Central previously suggested that the initial launch will be geared towards commercial markets (including education and enterprise settings), before the operating system arrives on consumer devices in 2022.

 Windows 10X devices